KaanIsmet/Ollama-Chat-CLI/README.md

 # Ollama Chat CLI

-An enhanced command-line interface for Ollama that adds persistent chat sessions, starring, tagging, and export functionality to your AI conversations.
+A robust command-line interface for Ollama built with Java, featuring persistent chat sessions, starring, tagging, and export functionality for your AI conversations.

 ## Features